These Shenandoah National Park Photos Prove It Has the Prettiest Flowers in the US

 Spring-flowering ephemerals are wildflowers that have a short life cycle.
 They bloom, are pollinated, go to seed, and then become dormant again until the following year.
-The window for experiencing Shenandoah’s woodland wildflowers is between mid-March into summer.
-Seventy percent of the flowers you will see here are native to the US and welcome visitors with a varied display of color and natural beauty throughout the growing season.
+The window for taking your own colorful Shenandoah National Park photos of woodland wildflowers is between mid-March into summer.
+Seventy percent of the park’s flowers are native to the US and welcome visitors with a varied display of color and natural beauty throughout the growing season.

 As the season progresses into summer and fall, growth advances through the valley up onto the higher banks of Skyline Drive and the Big Meadows where columbine, milkweed, nodding onion, ox eye daisy, and wild sunflowers transform the landscape.

-It makes sense if you are planning a hike in Shenandoah to keep in mind the stages of growth in the park.
-Lower level treks are recommended in spring where you’ll find the beginning signs of life.
-The National Park Service has created an informative calendar plotting out the different varietals of wildflowers and their average date of bloom.
+Hikers in Shenandoah will want to keep in mind the stages of growth in the park.
+Lower-elevation hiking is are recommended in spring where you’ll find the beginning signs of life.
+The National Park Service has an informative calendar plotting out the different varietals of wildflowers and their average date of bloom.
 When enjoying the flowers in Shenandoah National Park, please bear in mind it is illegal to uproot or make cuttings from plants in the national park system.

 The large-flowered trillium is one of the showier flowers in Shenandoah National Park.
 It can often take up to six years for a trillium to put out its first flower.
 The three-petaled white flower slowly turns a lovely light pink shade after it has been pollinated.